Why is Leadership Important?

 My early leadership training was with the Canadian Forces, arguably one of the finest sources of leadership training.
 Over the years I’ve adapted what they taught me to working with skilled IT professionals.
 I’ve learned many lessons, both the easy way and the hard way.
 Here are the principles that have served me well:

 You Are Not Alone

 Your boss is there to help you.
 I’m going to assume your boss is less technical and more managerial, such as a manager, director, or vice-president.
 I’ve lost track of the number of times I’ve said to my boss “Here is the situation, here is how I’m thinking of dealing with it, what do you think?”
-This has helped my use the right approach that is consistent with their goals, their strategies, and their leadership style.
-Depending on the situation, it helps ensure you stay within the boundaries of corporate policies.
+This has helped me use the right approach that is consistent with their goals, their strategies, and their leadership style.
+Depending on the situation, it also helps ensure you stay within the boundaries of corporate policies.

 If your boss is a more technical one, like a chief architect or enterprise architect, they can also help with high-level technical questions.
 They can give you guidance on the overall enterprise architecture.

 Your fellow architects are there to help you too.
 No doubt they have encountered technical and design problems similar to the one you are facing.
 Bounce ideas off them.
 They are a rich source of guidance and experience.

 If a business user, manager, whoever wants to come down on a developer for an embarrassing or serious technical failure, stop them.
 Acknowledge the problem and its consequences, then tell them “I will take care of this”.
 Then follow up with the development team to figure out what went wrong.
 If you already know, then give constructive feedback to that person.
 Your team will notice you are willing to stand up for them, and this builds their trust in you.

 Software development is a team sport.
 The team consists of individuals who are very skilled in their particular niches.
 But it takes the whole to produce working software that delivers business value.